opendocsg/slw-judgments-backfill/2018_SGHC_70/report.md

 matters, as examples of such statutorily provided powers. [note: 37] Therefore, the Defendant argued

 that O 3 r 4 of the Rules of Court should also be interpreted as a statutory provision which gives the court the power to vary agreements between parties, specifically by granting extensions of time.
-To further support its proposition, the Defendant cited _Rosemawati bte Rafdi v Buang bin Ani and others_ [2017] 3 SLR 89 (“ _Rosemawati_ ”) at [22], where Audrey Lim JC opined that “it would have been more appropriate for the extension of time application to be brought under the general provision, O 3 r 4,
+To further support its proposition, the Defendant cited _Rosemawati bte Rafdi v Buang bin Ani and others_ <span class="citation">[2017] 3 SLR 89</span> (“ _Rosemawati_ ”) at [22], where Audrey Lim JC opined that “it would have been more appropriate for the extension of time application to be brought under the general provision, O 3 r 4,

 rather than under O 45 r 6(1).” [note: 38]